cloverbloom/knowledge-base/systems.md

 - Each quarter includes a 13th Week for review, consolidation, celebration, and reset.
   - Identify shortcomings and celebrate accomplishments.
-  - [ ] Create a checklist for each 13th Week (include in 12-W Tracker).

 ---